 Alleviating suffering and promoting hope, growth, and stability in war-torn countries

 Your support helps us clear land of mines and dangerous explosives and release it back to the people.
 Mine-free land means more playgrounds, more farms, and more harvests for thousands.

-Find out how your support can help men, women, and children live without fear of mines.
+Thank you for your support, which helps men, women, and children live without fear of landmines.

 The Marshall Legacy Institute (MLI) was founded by General Gordon R. Sullivan in 1997 in efforts to extend the vision & legacy of Nobel Peace Laureate George C. Marshall.
 MLI’s mission is to locate, secure, and apply skills and resources to alleviate suffering, restore hope, and create conditions that nurture stability in countries affected by conflict.

 MLI believes in targeted, effective programs that build sustainability, increase capacity of local organizations, and help communities help themselves.
 MLI programs are a collaborative effort between the people of the United States and the country involved – check out our Where We Work page to read more about country-specific projects.

 This site is owned and operated by The Marshall Legacy Institute (MLI).
 MLI holds the privacy of its users and donors in the utmost respect.
 We are committed to providing users with a safe, secure environment in which to provide personal information.
 MLI will use every reasonable effort to ensure that the information you provide remains private, and is used only for the purposes you request and in accordance with applicable laws.

 Please click here for additional information to the data we collect and how that data may be used.